 After an abnormal screening test result

-If your results show you have HPV then cytology will be done to look at the cells under the microscope in more detail.
-If the results are abnomal then you will be referred to a colposcopy clinic for a closer look at your cervix.
+If your results show you have human papillomavirus (HPV) then cytology will be done to look at the cells under the microscope in more detail.
+If the results are abnormal then you will be referred to a colposcopy clinic for a closer look at your cervix.
 During this examination, your doctor or specialist nurse (colposcopist) can take samples (biopsies) of any abnormal areas.

 The colposcopist might offer you treatment at the same time as your colposcopy.
 Or you may go back for treatment once they have your biopsy results.

 If you tested positive for HPV but your cytology results were normal then you will invited back for a smear test in a years time.
 If in a years time you still test positive for HPV, then you might be referred for a colposcopy.

 Cervical intraepithelial neoplasia (CIN)